-Beginning on July 1, 2001, a licensee would have to provide a clear and conspicuous notice that accurately reflected its privacy policies and practices to all of the following:
+Beginning on July 1, 2001, a licensee must provide a clear and conspicuous notice that accurately reflects its privacy policies and practices to all of the following:

-- -- An individual who on or after July 1, 2001, became the licensee's customer, not later than when the licensee established a customer relationship, except as provided in the bill. - -- An individual who had been the licensee's customer before July 1, 2001, at the next regularly scheduled contact with that customer but not later than July 1, 2002, so long as the licensee did not disclose any nonpublic personal financial information about the customer to any nonaffiliated third party other than as authorized by the bill, or annually in accordance with the bill's requirements if the licensee provided a notice before July 1, 2001, and that notice were consistent with the requirements of Chapter 5. - -- A consumer, before the licensee disclosed any nonpublic personal financial information about the consumer to any nonaffiliated third party, if the licensee made a disclosure other than as authorized under the bill.
+- -- An individual who on or after July 1, 2001, becomes the licensee's customer, not later than when the licensee establishes a customer relationship, except as provided in the bill. - -- An individual who was the licensee's customer before July 1, 2001, at the next regularly scheduled contact with that customer but not later than July 1, 2002, so long as the licensee does not disclose any nonpublic personal financial information about the customer to any nonaffiliated third party other than as authorized by the bill, or annually in accordance with the bill if the licensee provided a notice before July 1, 2001, and that notice was consistent with the requirements of Chapter 5. - -- A consumer, before the licensee discloses any nonpublic personal financial information about the consumer to any nonaffiliated third party, if the licensee makes the disclosure other than as authorized under the bill.

-A licensee would not be required to provide an initial notice to a consumer if the licensee met any of the following:
+A licensee is not required to provide an initial

+notice to a consumer if the licensee meets any of the following:

-- -- The licensee did not disclose any nonpublic personal financial information about that consumer to any nonaffiliated third party, other than as authorized under the bill, and the licensee did not have a customer relationship with the consumer. - -- An affiliated licensee had given the consumer a notice that clearly identified all licensees to whom the notice applied and was accurate with respect to the licensee and the other institutions.
+- -- The licensee does not disclose any nonpublic personal financial information about that consumer to any nonaffiliated third party, other than as authorized under the bill, and does not have a customer relationship with the consumer. - -- An affiliated licensee has given the consumer a notice that clearly identifies all licensees to whom the notice applies and is accurate with respect to the licensee and the other institutions.